 There were three sitting on the floor of my grandfather’s room when we arrived.
-The room was crowded and everyone walked through them as they gathered around my grandfather’s bed.
+The room was crowded, and as my uncles and aunts gathered around my grandfather’s bed, they walked through the spirits on the floor.
 It no longer bothered me that people and cars passed through the spirits; it was just the way things were.
-It didn’t seem to bother the spirits, so I learned to ignore it.
+It didn’t seem to bother them, so I learned to ignore it.

-My mom took me to the hospital cafeteria to get a Coke while my father sat by his side.
+My mom took me to the cafeteria to get a Coke while my dad sat by my grandfather’s side.
 When we came back, everyone was crying and trying to comfort one another, but I could see that there were now four sitting on the floor.

 A week later, they caught me sneaking back into the hospital room where my grandfather sat, and I spent the next few months in a mental hospital learning what not to say.

 I would often walk next door to the gas station and watch the young man sitting in the very spot he died.
-There were flyers in the store windows and across the street sat a billboard mounted on a small trailer with his parent’s plea for answers.
-The spirit of their son and the answers they desperately searched for sat peacefully in the gas station parking lot, and no one but I knew it.
+There were flyers in the store windows and across the street sat a billboard mounted on a small trailer with his parent’s appeal for additional information written in large letters.
+The spirit of their son and the answers they desperately searched for sat peacefully in the parking lot, and no one but I knew it.

-I watched them pull away and then walked to the gas station to buy a Coke.
+I watched them pull away and then walked to the gas station to buy a fountain drink.
 As I got closer to the spirit sitting in the parking lot, my heart jumped, and I thought I saw him open his eyes.
-A moment later, a woman whipped off the road, oblivious of the world around her and talking on her phone.
+A moment later, a woman whipped off the road, talking on her phone and oblivious to the world around her.
 The last thing I saw was her vanity plate that read, ‘Adopt – Save a Life.’

-Now I sit in silence by pump number seven, just behind the young man.
-Today I understand why all those spirits just sit and wait.
+Now I sit in silence by pump number seven, just behind the young man and I understand why all the spirits are simply sitting and waiting.
 There is no hurry.
 All we have is time, and you will find out for yourself soon enough.

 Eddie D. Moore travels extensively for work and he spends much of that time listening to audio books.
 The rest of the time is spent dreaming of stories to write and he spends the weekends writing them.
 His stories have been published by Saturday Night Reader, Every Day Fiction and Adventure Worlds.
 He can be followed on Twitter @EddieMoore27